covid19-model/simulator/README.md

 # A Spatiotemporal Epidemic Model to Quantify The Effects of Testing, Contact Tracing and Containment

 This repository contains scripts and notebooks to run the sampling algorithm of a high resolution spatiotemporal epidemic model, which can be used to predict the spread of COVID-19 under different testing & tracing strategies, social distancing measures and business restrictions in an arbitrary city/town.
+Details about the relevant theory and methods can be found in the [paper](https://arxiv.org/abs/2004.07641).

 ## Project description

 We introduce a modeling framework for studying epidemics that is specifically designed to make use of fine-grained spatiotemporal data.
 Motivated by the availability of data from contact tracing technologies and the current COVID-19 outbreak, our model uses marked temporal point processes to represent individual mobility patterns and the course of the disease for each individual in a population.

 The sampling algorithm provided in this repository can be used to predict the spread of COVID-19 under different testing & tracing strategies, social distancing measures and business restrictions, given location or contact histories of individuals.
-Morover, it gives a detailed representation of the disease's effect on each individual through time, distinguishing between several known states like asymptomatic, presymptomatic, symptomatic or recovered.
+Moreover, it gives a detailed representation of the disease's effect on each individual through time, distinguishing between several known states like asymptomatic, presymptomatic, symptomatic or recovered.

 <p align="center">
 <img width="33%" src="./img/run0_opt_002.png">